lgaudencio/footy-fever/README.md

 * understand how to play the game
 * be able to restart the game once finished
 * play a game that is not repetitive if I play it again and again

+### User Experience in this Game

+This game will take into consideration the user stories as mentioned above to create a positive UX.
+The users experience will be shown in deeper detail with examples within the below sections.